ApostolisSiampanis/JSLearner-backend/README.md

 ## Project Overview

-The JSLearner Backend handles the backend logic for the JSLearner mobile app, providing real-time data synchronization, experience tracking, and leaderboard management.
-This serverless backend, developed using Firebase Cloud Functions and hosted on Google Cloud, supports all major functionalities required to track user progress, assess performance, and offer dynamic content based on user experience.
+The **JSLearner Backend** is a team assignment for creating the backend infrastructure for the [JSLearner Mobile App](https://github.com/thkox/educational-software_2024-JSLearner), developed as part of the "Educational Software" course, offered in the 8th semester of the 2023-2024 academic year at the University of Piraeus, Department of Informatics.
+This serverless backend, developed using Firebase Cloud Functions and hosted on Google Cloud, provides real-time data synchronization, experience tracking, and leaderboard management for the JSLearner app.
+It supports key functionalities required to monitor user progress, assess performance, and dynamically adjust content based on user experience.

-This backend was developed for the "Educational Software" course in the 8th semester at the University of Piraeus, Department of Informatics (Academic Year 2023-2024).

 ## Course Information